 Evidence is all about that.

-Therefore, our scope includes articles of critical appraisal of scientific literature, meta-science systematic reviews (describing scientific field’s behavior), good quality negative articles (which usually receives no attention or less than bad quality positive articles).
+Therefore, our scope includes articles of critical appraisal of scientific literature, meta-science systematic reviews (describing scientific field’s behavior), high quality articles with negative findings (which usually receive no attention or less than low quality articles with positive findings).

 Our second purpose is to popularize the scientific culture among health professionals and society.
 Concept articles will be welcome to provide knowledge regarding not only scientific methodology but also how to translate scientific concepts into clinical decision.
 Insofar, as it has been stated before, by Ioannidis, and we concur, that research usefullness and projected social benefits should come before results (5).
 We could also rephrase that to: projected social impact should come before impact factor (which measures no impact altogether anyway).
 And to attain that, we must look into sound evidence.